james-bobmin/bustling-binary/src/content/posts/2025/the-blazy-cab.md

 Anyway, I feel much better in the second part of writing this bullshit, apparently.
 I am also addicted to Escitalopram but have been weening off. [yes, under guidance from my Psychiatrist and GP, before you all lose your shit]
-Sometimes people just fuck me off too.
+Sometimes people just fuck me off.
+By people I mean them.

 I haven't worked out the $CODE_HEADER_PLACEHOLDER$ thing yet, it's a plugin config, I don't care.
 _insert hooker with a penis lyrics_